alfonsopuig/nextjs-tailwind-linktree/README.md

 Change your personal information below.

-To add a new button, copy and paste the following line into the data.js file:
+To add a new button, copy and paste the following line into the data.js file, buttons section.:

 ```bash
 {